Two Cruise Curious Chicks Sail Away with Royal Caribbean - Review

 Will I fall overboard?

+No!
 With a fear of heights and also a fear of deep water - I was genuinely concerned that I would trip and fall over.
 But no - the deck barriers are armpit high for adults, shoulder or head high for younger kids - you’re not going to ‘accidentally’ fall overboard - unless you’re pole vaulting.

 What are the rooms like?

-Our room is pretty good - compact but larger than expected.
+Our room is good - compact but larger than expected.
 We have a double balcony suite, with a small table and a couple of chairs on our deck.
-It’s totally fine for 2 people and kitted out with TV, en-suite and clever closets - just enough to stow our massive overpacking.
+It’s absolutely fine for 2 people and kitted out with TV, en-suite and clever closets - just enough to stow our massive overpacking.
 The bathroom is small (think caravan style) - but that’s not unexpected.
 We would recommend getting the best room you can afford - as you do spend a little bit of time in there, especially in late afternoon, and getting ready before dinner - it’s nice to have a comfortable reprieve when you’re done wandering the ship for a few hours and to watch the ocean and world go by.

 Do you feel the boat rocking?